Matthew G. Karr, Esq.

 Our firm is the best fit for people who want the peace of mind of knowing their family will be taken care of when something happens to them – that we will be here for their family throughout their lifetime and then afterwards.

-Matthew received his Juris Doctorate from Boston College School of Law, where he was co-chair of the Community Economic Development Group.
-He also holds a bachelor’s degree from Hofstra University, where he graduated cum laude with Phi Beta Kappa distinction.
-Matthew is licensed to practice in both the Commonwealth of Massachusetts and the Federal District Court of Massachusetts.
-He is also a licensed Massachusetts Real Estate Broker, a Notary Public and a certified LEED Green Associate of the US Green Building Council.
-A lifelong Massachusetts native, Matthew grew up on the North Shore and now resides in Boston with his wife.
+On a personal note, I received my Juris Doctorate from Boston College School of Law, where I was co-chair of the Community Economic Development Group.
+I have a bachelor’s degree in journalism from Hofstra University, where I graduated cum laude with Phi Beta Kappa distinction.
+I’m licensed to practice in both the Commonwealth of Massachusetts and the Federal District Court of Massachusetts and am also a licensed Massachusetts Real Estate Broker and Notary Public.
+I’m a lifelong Massachusetts native, having grown up on the North Shore and now reside in Boston with my wife Annette (also an attorney).